 You can find the stands with the taxi boat routes here on the map.
-I just put this company as reference as most of the companies have stands in the same area so you can search and find the one that fits your needs.
+I just put this company as a reference as most of the companies occupy a stand, in the same area so you can search and find the one that fits your needs.

 If you go in the high season (July – August), try to visit the stands the previous day and book if necessary!